-What I’ll be showing you in this Tutorial is how to create a Bokeh effect in Photoshop, just as the title suggest…
+What I’ll be showing you in this tutorial is how to create a Bokeh effect in Photoshop, just as the title suggests…

 So what is a Bokeh Effect?? well if you don’t already know a Bokeh Effect is according to Wikipedia “is the aesthetic quality of the blur produced in the out-of-focus parts of an image produced by a lens.
 Bokeh has been defined as “the way the lens renders out-of-focus points of light”.”

 Ok… so to define it more simply a Bokeh Effect is basically blurred round specks, so say if you took some Photos of Glitter being blown your way you would see some of that glitter completely blurred and transparent.

 So Bokeh is transparent blurred circles to put it in it’s absolute simplest term.

 But hey! it looks great when added to the correct type of Images such as Portraits with dramatic lighting.